vmware/vsphere-automation-sdk-python/README.md

 * Minimal/High Level Description
   * What does the sample do ?
 * vSphere version against which the sample was developed/tested
-* SDK version against which the sample was developed/tested (TODO: do we need SDK version?)
+* SDK version against which the sample was developed/tested
 * Python version against which the sample was developed/tested
 * Any KNOWN limitations or dependencies